Stephanie Aaronson: Brookings Institution (2018–2022)

+U.S. Department of the Treasury (2011-2012)

+From 2011 to 2012 Aaronson served as the Deputy Assistant Secretary for Macroeconomic Policy at the U.S. Department of Treasury, and received the Meritorious Service Award for her service.

 Additional work

-During her time at the FRB, Aaronson held a number of additional professional positions.
-In the spring of 2010, she was a visiting scholar in the department of economics at Yale University.
-In addition, she accepted a position at the U.S. Department of Treasury, where she worked as deputy assistant secretary in the Macroeconomic Policy Department from 2011 to 2012.
-Currently, she serves as an advisory board member for the Journal of Economic Perspectives, DC Representative on the Board of the American Economic Association's Committee on the Status of Women in the Economics Profession. and as a member of the National Academies of Sciences, Engineering, and Medicine Strategy Group on COVID and Rental Evictions.
+She grew up in the United States in Massachusetts, and has spent half of her life in Washington, D.C.
+She was inspired by her family, due to their interest in politics, to become involved herself.
+In the spring of 2010, Aaronson was a visiting scholar in the department of economics at Yale University.
+Aaronson was the first DC Representative on the Board of the American Economic Association's Committee on the Status of Women in the Economics Profession..
+She has served on the advisory board for the Journal of Economic Perspectives,. and as a member of the National Academies of Sciences, Engineering, and Medicine Strategy Group on COVID and Rental Evictions.

 Research

 Aaronson is a labor economist.
-Over her career, her research has been in the domain of macroeconomic activity, including monetary policy, inflation and labor force participation in the United States.
+Over her career, her research has been in the domain of macroeconomic activity, including monetary policy, inflation, and labor force participation in the United States.

 Labor force participation

-Most recently, Aaronson's work has contributed to the understanding of the current labor force participation rate in the United States and what has caused it to fluctuate.
-Aaronson has stated that she is interested in studying how American economic institutions can be improved to benefit all citizens.
-In particular, she is focused on understanding how to optimize labor market conditions in order to reduce unemployment.
+Most recently, Aaronson's work has contributed to the understanding of the current labor force participation rate in the United States, and what has caused it to fluctuate.
+Aaronson has stated that she is interested in studying how American economic institutions can be improved to benefit all citizens; In particular, she is focused on understanding how to optimize labor market conditions in order to reduce unemployment.